dbdness/100-days-of-code/log.md

 ### Day 3: January 24, 2018

-**Today's Progress**: Very slow process today.
+**Today's Progress**: Very slow progress today.
 The migration of local storage to RealmDB is more complicated than I expected.

 **Thoughts:** My app uses data types not supported by Realm, and I get null objects returned when I try to pull out an object.
 At the same time, I have difficulty viewing the Realm server.
 Will look into these problems tomorrow.